Code-the-Dream-School/python-200/lessons/08_cloud_intro/persistent_shell.md

    - **Resource group name:** `cloudshell-rg`
    - **Region:** your nearest region (for instance, East US)
 4. Click **Review + create  Create**.

+>**Note:** Students are already added to a pre-created Resource Group, so you don't have to create one.

 ## 2. Set up persistent storage
 In this section, we're setting up the persistent storage that Cloud Shell needs to save files between sessions.
 We won't explore how cloud memory and storage work in detail until Week 3, so don't worry if some of these details feel abstract right now.